 Title VII also prohibits sex discrimination in on-the-job and apprenticeship programs, retaliation against an employee for opposing a discriminatory employment practice, and sexually stereotyped advertisements for employment positions.

 Workplace harassment is another form of unlawful discrimination.
 Employers must not only grant all genders equal pay and opportunities; they must also remedy any sexual harassment situations that are known, or of which the employer should be aware.
 This includes both harassment of lower-tier employees by a manager or executive and sexual harassment among coworkers.

-Harassment involves unwanted sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature.
+Sexual harassment involves unwanted sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature.

 It is illegal for an employer to make sexual conduct a condition or term of employment, to base employment decisions on such conduct, or to permit sexual conduct that unreasonably interferes with an employee's work performance or creates an intimidating, hostile, or offensive work environment.
 Lewd comments, unwanted touching, displays of sexual objects or photographs, or offensive cartoons or drawings may constitute sexual harassment when they interfere with an individual's work performance.